 While the term strategic design focuses on the strategic planning and implementation of integrated communication measures, creative direction is about management skills, which are necessary for managing complex communication tasks and leading teams.

 What lies at the heart of the Master’s course?

 Our MA in Strategic Design focuses on the globally-networked world with the ever-growing challenges this poses for effective communication design.
 This includes the role of branding as the staging of brands: Target groups want to be addressed via increasingly innovative design approaches and are using new media.
 To ensure that communication can be sustainable in this global environment, it must be performed via a variety of channels with constantly new formats.
 For this reason, we combine strategy with project-oriented design/ integrated communication.

 Next to strategic skills, courage and openness are required.
 This includes an ability to look beyond the limits of the subject area and sound out free form in an experimental way.

 Why should designers do this Master’s degree after their Bachelor’s?

 The experiences with the Bologna Reform have shown that the relatively “regimented” BA course was only able to convey the foundation material due to the brevity of study.
 In order to be successfully employed in an international environment, specialised skills are required.
 This is where a Master’s course comes in: opening up current research positions and greater space for specific specialist skills.

 Does the MA provide space for the individual interests of the students?

-The MA in Strategic design aims to individually encourage students through the course’s third component: the “free formats” module.
+The MA in Strategic design aims to encourage student individuality through the course’s third component: the “free formats” module.
 Free design projects promote experimentation and offer space for individual approaches.